jslefche/sem_book/docs/02-Global_estimation.md

 ## [1] -0.0183964
 ```

-Indeed, this procedure gives us the same value as the former equation or the multiple regression.
+Indeed, this iterative procedure gives us the same value as the former equation based on correlations and the output from the multiple regression.

 However, this raises the interesting notion of residual error.
-The second equation still has variance $y2$ that is unexplained by the residuals of $x1$.
+The second equation still has variance in $y2$ that is unexplained by either $x1$ or $y1$.
 In other words, the model does not perfectly predict $y2$.
 The idea of residual (unexplained) variance leads us the fifth rule of path coefficients.

 ### Rule 5: Errors on endogenous variables relate the unexplained correlations or variances arising from unmeasured variables.

 Variables that have paths entering them (regardless of whether they also have paths emanating from them) are called *endogenous* variables.
-In this example, $y1$ and $y2$ are both endogenous variables, even though $y$ goes onto also predict $y2$, because both have arrows entering them.
+In this example, $y1$ and $y2$ are both endogenous variables (even though $y1$ goes onto also predict $y2$) because both have arrows entering them.

-If the variance explained by the model is captured by the $R^2$ statistics, then the unexplained or residual variance is $1 - R^2$.
+The variance explained by the model is captured by the $R^2$ statistics which is the ratio of explained variation to the total variation in $y2$.
+It follows then that the unexplained or residual variance is $1 - R^2$.

 For example, the error variance on $y2$ is: